cobratbq/otrr/README.md

 - ☑ No logic for managing multiple accounts:
   _We keep this separated and up to the client to implement if necessary.
 Essentially, just tying the `Account` to the corresponding chat account logic is sufficient, and any management on top of that risks prescribing a certain structure for the host application (e.g. chat application)._
 - ☐ API for managing multiple accounts, keys, policies?
-- ☐ Unit tests: too few tests, because rust syntax is that expressive
+- ☐ Unit tests: too few tests, even though rust syntax is that expressive.
 - ☐ Resilient to faulty implementations of `Host` as provided by the client.
     _At this moment it is not clear how to do this: `std::panic::catch_unwind` is not guaranteed to catch and handle all panics._